Skip to main content

 Compiling and testing your changes doesn't take a long time, especially if you follow the last two pieces of advice.

 So it's a very good idea to test any big changes, especially in the code.
-You don't want to have changed 10 files and then have your level crash and no idea why.
+You don't want to have changed ten files and then have your level crash without any idea why.